 - Torre Civica – civic tower nestled among narrow streets.

-- St Mark’s Church – I regret not going inside this church but its pink exterior is equally as stunning.
+- St Mark’s Church – I regret not going inside this church but its pink exterior is stunning.

 - Porta San Marco – gate right next to St Mark’s Church.

 Dinner in Rovereto – Il Doge